Occupational Health and Safety

 CP ALL Health Care Center

+The Company operates a health care center project for the continuous care of employees' health, through the cooperation of medical personnel, including a team of doctors, nurses, and physiotherapists from Ramathibodi Hospital.
+There are 5 main areas of care, as follows: 1) General medical examinations 2) Specific diseases such as bone diseases, skin diseases, eye-ear-throat-nose diseases, etc. 3) Physical therapy (at the doctor's discretion), 4) Patient beds for recovery, and 5) Providing assistance in case of emergency illness or crisis.
 There are also other welfare benefits, such as prescriptions for employees with prescriptions or medical certificates without having to pay in advance, and employees can choose to receive medicines from home or the office.
 The Company promotes access to vaccines according to employees’ rights for employees at all levels and provides employees with additional vaccines for various diseases.
 The Company also provides rehabilitation services for patients with aches and pains, stiff muscles, weak legs, back pain, or suffered from office syndrome, along with providing consulting services and health care by expert physiotherapists.
-In 2022, there were 7,924 employees and executives participating in the project.
+In 2023, there were 12,500

 Procedures to investigate work-related injuries, ill health, diseases and incidents